College & Student Loans

 Is that degree worth the investment?
-Compare lifetime earnings with and without a degree to find out.
+Enter your actual costs, financial aid, and expected salaries to compare lifetime earnings with and without a college degree — including NPV, IRR, and break-even age.

 Typical earnings with a high school diploma